How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

 Equation \eqref{eq:m_flow_th} is the key result of our paper.
 In deriving this expression, we have assumed that the atmosphere of the growing core is able to repel the flow of nebular gas.
 In this section, we discuss the atmospheric properties of planets undergoing pebble accretion, in particular to ensure that the mass of the atmosphere is still substantial enough to act as an effective obstacle.

 As planets approach the flow isolation mass, pebble accretion rates are generally extremely rapid (see Figure \ref{fig:heatmaps}).
-At these masses, a large fraction of the available pebble sizes will be accreted over the extent of the planet's Hill radius (see Section \ref{impact_parameter}).
-This leads to a growth timescale that is independent of small body radius, which \citetalias{rmp_2018} referred to as the ``Hill timescale''
+At these masses, a large fraction of the available pebble sizes will be accreted over the extent of the planet's Hill radius (e.g. \citealt{OK10}, \citealt{lj12}).
+This leads to a growth timescale that is independent of small body radius

-where $\Sigma_p$ is the pebble surface density, and we have used our fiducial disk model in the second expression (see Section \ref{fid}).
+where $\Sigma_\mathrm{p}$ is the pebble surface density, and we have used our fiducial disk model in the second expression (see Section \ref{fid}).
 Assuming that all of the energy of the pebbles is deposited at the surface of the planet, this corresponds to a luminosity of

-where we have again used our fiducial disk parameters, and assumed a density of $\rho_p = 5.5 \, \text{g}/\text{cm}^3$ for the planet.
+where we have again used our fiducial disk parameters, and assumed a density of $\rho_\mathrm{p} = 5.5 \, \text{g}/\text{cm}^3$ for the planet.
 Because of this extremely high accretion luminosity, planets undergoing pebble accretion will generally transport energy by convection through the entirety of their atmosphere.
 However, convection cannot transport an arbitrary amount of energy; for high enough luminosities convection will become inefficient, limiting the mass of the planet's atmosphere.

 In order to ensure that the atmospheric masses of planets undergoing pebble accretion were not too limited by pebble accretion, we numerically calculate steady state atmospheric masses following the methods of \citet{raf06}.
 The nebular parameters were calculated using the fiducial disk model discussed in Section \ref{fid}.
 We assume a simple power law opacity, $\kappa = \kappa_0 \left(T/T_0\right)$ , where $T_0$ is the temperature of the nebula at the given semi-major axis and $\kappa_0 = 0.1 \, \text{cm}^2 \text{g}^{-1}$.
 The temperature gradient $\nabla \equiv d \ln T / d \ln P$ was calculated using mixing length theory following Appendix D of \cite{raf06}.